 The intersection of people and enterprise

 How does a dead fish handshake at an interview affect your chances of getting the job?
-At what “age” should a startup business offer benefits, without affecting their growth curve?
+How does experience working together improve a surgical team's performance?
 What makes top performers burn out, and how can managers head it off?
 Will extra perks like primo parking spots help you keep your rock star employees?
 How do astronauts on the International Space Station manage to stay engaged with all the tasks they have to complete in space?
 Do "bad bosses" ever make amends for their poor behavior?

-Management & organizations is about answering questions.
+Management is about answering questions.
 Specifically, questions about humans and their impact on the organizations they comprise, like the ones above.

-The research topics tackled by our own management & organizations (M&O) faculty are as fascinating as they are varied.
-We have a reputation for one of the strongest M&O departments in the country, with a concentration of some of the best faculty in the field.
-As a PhD candidate here, you’ll be part of the excitement.
+The research topics tackled by our own management & entrepreneurship (M&E) faculty are as fascinating as they are varied.
+We have a reputation for one of the strongest M&E departments in the country, with a concentration of some of the best faculty in the field.
+As a Management PhD candidate here, you’ll be part of the excitement.
 You can turn your curiosity about how people and companies can work better into a successful career as a teacher and an influential thinker.

 Preserving a faculty ratio of 1:1

 We compete with the nation’s highest-ranked business schools for the brightest PhD students.
 But our selectivity keeps the program small.
 We admit about 3 students annually from 40–50 applicants.

 We support 14–15 PhD candidates, allowing us to maintain a one-to-one student-faculty ratio.
 That means you can count on attention and engaged mentoring as you progress through the program.

 “It was through this experience I realized, wow.
 This is how I can help—by applying research to complex, difficult, and delicate issues.”